 Symptoms of Hemiplegia

-Symptoms of hemiplegia are greater severe than hemiparesis.
+Symptoms of hemiplegia are more severe than those of hemiparesis.
 They contain a whole lack of power or paralysis on one facet of the frame.
-Although the paralysis won’t be sizable, it is able to have an effect on your capacity to:
+Although the paralysis won’t be significant, it can have an effect on your capacity to:

 • Breath